pema99/pema99.github.io/_posts/2022-07-29-interestinglangs.md

 X = jane
 ```

-This is pretty much the core of the language, although the language does have additional features such as arithmetics and lists.
-What I find cool about Prolog is that you can model your domain with it, and then use it to "discover" properties of the domain.
+This is pretty much the core of the language, although the language does have several additional features such as arithmetics and lists.
+What I find cool about Prolog is that you can model your domain with it, and then use it to "explore" properties of the domain.

 Although it might not seem like it from what I've shown, general-purpose programming is possible in the language.
 In some cases, we can even do better than what general-purpose languages provide.
 As we've seen, there are no functions in Prolog, just relations in the form of rules and facts.
 Therefore, "outputs" are typically just another variable in a relation.
 To illustrate this, consider the builtin for appending lists: